Code-Institute-Submissions/TeachFlow/README.md

     * The memory game re-uses the flashcard animal tiles.
     * Game instructions are accessible by clicking on a button.
     * There are 15 rounds.
 A random tile is selected and added to each new round.
-    * First, the sequence of tiles is played by the computer, then the player's turn begins.
+    * First, the sequence of tiles is played by the computer.
+As the sequence plays, the tiles audio file plays and a CSS transform property is applied.
+         When complete, the player's turn begins.
-    * In the player's turn, pressing a tile plays the animal audio file and activates a coloured tile.
+    * In the player's turn, hovering over a tile activates a CSS transform property.
+        Pressing a tile plays the animal audio file and also activates a CSS tranform property.
     * The index of each tile pressed is compared to the index of the actual tile in the sequence.
         If correct, the game continues.
 If incorrect, the game resets.
     * If the player completes 15 rounds, they win and the game ends.